-This metric measured the number of queries per second that the Milvus vector DB can achieve when querying the vector space for a similarity search.
-Higher database throughput indicates that the compute resources are working efficiently to scan through more vectors in the index faster.
+This metric measured the number of queries per second (QPS) that the Milvus^{} vector DB can achieve when querying the vector space for a similarity search.
+Higher database throughput indicates that the compute resources are working more efficiently to scan through more vectors in the index faster.
 High database throughput enables the results of the similarity search to return to the LLM quickly.
-The DiskANN index, in conjunction with a KIOXIA CM7-R Series SSD, is able to outperform an HNSW index at lower dataset sizes and is able to match the performance of an HNSW index at higher dataset sizes.
+The DiskANN index, in conjunction with a KIOXIA CD8P-R Series SSD, is able to outperform an HNSW index at all dataset sizes.
 The database throughput results are in QPS and the higher result is better.